gmalysa/draw2fb/README.md

 Simple library for drawing stuff to a framebuffer-type structure, usually for embedded devices.
 The current application is text rendering without needing to incorporate a heavyweight library like Qt.
-See the companion program at (todo) for a simple driver that uses this library to provide a scriptable program for drawing text.
+See the companion program at https://github.com/gmalysa/fbtext for a simple driver that uses this library to provide a scriptable program for drawing text.

 Features will be added as needed.